jakedjohnson/import_element/README.md

 - [Erlang](https://www.erlang.org/patches/otp-25.3.2.3)
 - [Elixir](https://elixir-lang.org/install.html)

-Erlang may take a while to do its thing.
+> Note: Erlang may take a while to do its thing.

 Once they are operational, you should be able to check the Elixir version via command line: